-Therefore, I would have like to have seen the committee to substitute "Contact Precautions" for "Hand Hygiene" in Key Strategy 1-7.2
+Therefore, we would like to ask the committee to substitute "Contact Precautions" for "Hand Hygiene" in Key Strategy 1-7.2

 I would like to reemphasize again to the committee the importance of conflict-of-interest.
 A recent article published by Abbas, et al., in "Intensive Care Medicine" reviews over 100 articles and focuses on infectious disease research.
 The authors' concluded that the effects of "(Conflicts of Interest's) pervade all aspects of the research and publication processes."